 No matter what their income is, a lot of people get trapped living paycheck to paycheck.
 Or they get trapped in debt.
 Or their finances are just plain out of control.
 I’ve heard complaints about things like this from both people working minimum wage jobs and people making a pretty decent amount of money.
 Even when they get pay raises, they still can’t get control of their finances.
 Heck, even celebrities have problems like this.

-People around my age (in their twenties) seem to be especially careless with their money.
+A lot of people, especially people around my age, seem to be especially careless with their money.
 And that’s okay!
 It’s to be expected because we’re young, right?
 We’re just starting out and we’re still learning.

 Well, I don’t know about you, but I’d rather be more responsible with my money starting now so that I can get further ahead.
 I had good examples of money management growing up.
 And everything I didn’t learn from my parents or in school, I’ve taught myself through reading books, articles, and seeking out answers.